farzinshams/webserver/README.md

 # webserver

+DISCLAIMER: THIS PROJECT IS CURRENTLY BUGGED.
+NOT SURE WHEN I'LL FIX IT.

 HTTP web server

 This is a pretty interesting project considering what it's built with: C, Bison for syntactical analysis, and Lex for lexical analysis.
 Does port reading/writing, multithreading, http request lexical analysis with lex, syntactical analysis with bison, and saves the request in a multiple chained linked list.